United Nations Commission on Human Rights: Criticism

 The Commission was repeatedly criticized for the composition of its membership.
 In particular, several of its member countries themselves had dubious human rights records, including states whose representatives had been elected to chair the Commission.
 Countries with records of human rights abuses like torture, extrajudicial killings, political imprisonment, and disappearances likely sought election to the Commission to project a positive international image.
 Commission membership also provided some political shelter from criticism of these abuses.

 Another criticism was that the Commission did not engage in constructive discussion of human rights issues, but was a forum for politically selective finger-pointing and criticism.
 The desire of states with problematic human rights records to be elected to the Commission was viewed largely as a way to defend themselves from such attacks.

-Activist groups had long expressed concern over the memberships of the People's Republic of China, Zimbabwe, Russia, Saudi Arabia, and Pakistan, and the past memberships of Algeria, Syria, Libya, Uganda and Vietnam on the Commission.
-These countries had extensive records of human rights violations, and one concern was that, by working against resolutions on the Commission condemning human rights violations, they indirectly promoted despotism and domestic repression.
+Activist groups had long expressed concern over the memberships of the China, Zimbabwe, Russia, Saudi Arabia, and Pakistan, and the past memberships of Algeria, Syria, Libya, Uganda, and Vietnam on the Commission.
+These countries had extensive records of human rights violations, and one concern was that by working against resolutions on the Commission condemning human rights violations, they indirectly promoted despotism and domestic repression.

-On May 4, 2004, United States ambassador Sichan Siv walked out of the Commission following the uncontested election of Sudan to the commission, calling it an "absurdity" in light of Sudan's ethnic cleansing in the Darfur region.
-One major consequence of the election of Sudan to the Commission was the lack of willingness for some countries to work through the Commission.
-For example, on July 30, 2004, it was the United Nations Security Council, not the Commission, that passed a resolution—by 13–0, with China and Pakistan abstaining—threatening Sudan with unspecified sanctions if the situation in the Darfur region did not improve within the following 30 days.
+On May 4, 2004, United States Ambassador Sichan Siv walked out of the Commission following the uncontested election of Sudan to the commission and called it an "absurdity" in light of Sudan's ethnic cleansing in Darfur.
+One major consequence of the election of Sudan to the Commission was the lack of willingness of some countries to work through the Commission.
+For example, on July 30, 2004, it was the United Nations Security Council, not the Commission, that passed a resolution—by 13–0, with China and Pakistan abstaining, threatening Sudan with unspecified sanctions if the situation in the Darfur region did not improve within the following 30 days.
 The reasons given for the action were the attacks by the Janjaweed Arab militias of Sudan on the non-Arab African Muslim population of Darfur, a region in western Sudan.

 The Commission had also come under repeated criticism from the United States for its unwillingness to address other human rights concerns.
-In 2001, the United States was voted off the Commission by the other member states, many of whom have been criticized for their human rights violations, and in 2003 Syria put forward a proposal to discuss US war crimes in Iraq.
-But journalist Anne Applebaum wrote, "the European Union and the United States aren't exempt from blame, either", citing their hesitance in voting to criticize Russia's actions in Chechnya.
+In 2001, the United States was voted off the Commission by the other member states, many of which have been criticized for their human rights violations, and in 2003, Syria put forward a proposal to discuss US war crimes in Iraq.
+However, the American journalist Anne Applebaum wrote that "the European Union and the United States aren't exempt from blame, either."
+She cited their hesitance in voting to criticize Russia's actions in Chechnya.